openaicellular/oaic/docs/source/xapp_python.rst

 Development
 -----------

-First, let's take a look at the ``ric-app-ml`` directory, where the xApp is located.
+First, let's take a look at the ``ric-app-ml-e2like`` directory, where the xApp is located.
 We use a Python file called ``app.py`` to store the main code of our xApp.
 In this file we will setup an SCTP connection and run a constant loop to accept a connection from a nodeB (base station), receive I/Q data and send control messages to change the RAN's behavior.

 When using the E2-like interface, the xApp acts as an SCTP server and the nodeB is a client.